How To Do Better In Loud, Hectic Group Conversations

 - If a less forceful person makes a point and it's falling on deaf ears, because other people are distracted, direct the conversation towards them (e.g., "Sorry, what's that Derek?
 You were talking about...")

 - If you're good at getting your speech time, then don't be selfish and ease off a bit to give other people a chance to talk.

 And those are my thoughts.
 I have a feeling some readers are even less keen than before to tackle this kind of discussion.
-Yeah, it really is an acquired taste.
+It really is an acquired taste.
 Once you get past the initial, "Holy crap, this is annoying" barrier and get a handle on how they work, you can start to enjoy them on their own terms.